hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

                 port_value: 443
 ```

-With envoy running this config, the behaviour of the requests will be:
+With envoy running this config, the behaviour of the requests is:

 rewrite all traffic hitting the web service to _k8s.gcr.io_, except if the IP is _192.168.0.1_ then set the location to _registry-1.docker.io_.